-Element also offers an extensive range of product qualification testing including mechanical, structural, operational, functional and performance testing, as well as fluid conveyance testing and specialty tests including hail and bird strike, fuel icing and combined operational reliability testing.
+We also offer an extensive range of product qualification testing including mechanical, structural, operational, functional and performance testing.
+Our aerospace labs also perform safety and systems testing, such as fluid conveyance testing, hail impact, bird strike, fuel icing and combined operational reliability testing.

 There are 21 categories associated with temperature and altitude.
 Temperature testing consists of non-operational ground survival temperatures as low as -55 C and operational high temperatures of 70 C. Altitude testing as high as 70,000 feet as well as decompression (emergency descent) and overpressure testing (routine aircraft pressurization system testing) is also required.

 This section covers equipment performance during high and low operating temperature variation.
 Testing can be performed while the unit is operational or non-operational, or at different points in the operation cycle, demonstrating that the equipment can function under any temperature condition.